-That rule was eliminated in part because of field trials conducted by Florida Sea Grant to evaluate descending devices in the Gulf.
+That rule was eliminated in part due to field trials conducted by Florida Sea Grant to evaluate descending devices in the Gulf.
 The Gulf Council considered the results so promising that it discontinued the venting rule to give fishermen more options to use a variety of descending techniques and gear best suited to local conditions.

 In November, 2013, the Florida Fish and Wildlife Conservation Commission subsequently dropped its requirement to have and use a venting tool when fishing for reef fish in Gulf of Mexico state waters.

 Even though the new regulations don't require the use of a venting tool, venting still has its role.
 For a complete discussion, visit the Descending and Venting page on this site.